longzheng/homebridge-fronius-inverter-lights/README.md

 # homebridge-fronius-inverter-lights
  Homebridge plugin for Fronius inverter with smart meter as a lightbulb accessory

-- Adds 2 `Import` and `Export` lightbulb accessories
+- Adds lightbulb accessories
-- Lightbulb switched on signifies if the household is net importing or exporting
+ - Export - net export
+ - Import - net import
+ - Load - the amount of grid load
+ - PV - the amount of solar generation
-- Lightbulb brightness percentage represents how much of the energy consumed/generated is imported from grid/exported to grid
+- Lightbulb brightness percentage represents how much of the import/export relative to the solar generation
-- Lightbulb brightness lux represents how many watts are being imported or exported
+- Lightbulb brightness lux represents how many watts

 ## Screenshots